vignettes/postprocessing.Rmd

 condz_stats <- res$condz_stats

-This returns a list of problematic SNPs (diagnostic test p-value < 5e-8, by default), flipped SNPs, and the test statistics of kriging_rss function from SuSiE-RSS.
+This returns a list of problematic SNPs (diagnostic test p-value < 5e-6

 Our basic strategy of dealing with LD mismatch is: we use the list of problematic SNPs to identify the molecular traits whose results may be affected by LD-mismatch.
-We would then run SuSiE fine-mapping with L = 1 in the regions containing these molecular traits, assuming a single causal signal in such a region.
+We would then run fine-mapping without LD (L = 1) in the regions containing these molecular traits, assuming a single causal signal in such a region.
 The fine-mapping results in this setting would be independent of LD.

-We choose the genes with some plausibility of being risk genes (gene PIP > 0.5 or abs(Z-score) > 3, by default) and problematic SNPs in their weights.
+We choose the genes with some plausibility of being risk genes (gene PIP > 0.5 by default) and problematic SNPs in their weights.
 We would then select regions containing these problematic genes.

 problematic_genes <- get_problematic_genes(problematic_snps,